aruizdealarcon/ipetikzmod/README.md

-This plugin for the IPE editor allows you to export clean and customizable TikZ code from a selection of graphics, directly to the clipboard.
+This plugin for the IPE editor allows you to export clean and customizable TikZ code from a selection of graphics directly to the clipboard.

-It is a fork of Joseph Rabinoff's project github.com/QBobWatson/ipe2tikz
+It is a fork of Joseph Rabinoff's project: github.com/QBobWatson/ipe2tikz.

-**You no longer have to calculate coordinates or angles in TikZ.** If you have to create a significant number of graphics for your project, this plugin can be a great time and work-saver.
+You no longer have to calculate coordinates or angles in TikZ manually.
+If you need to create many graphics for your project, this plugin can save you a significant amount of time and effort.

-**It is easier to maintain than code.** If you are not working on a project continuously, one usually forgets how you made a certain graph, and then you have to read all the code.
-Just open your project in IPE and keep editing it.
+It is easier to maintain than raw code.
+If you are not working on a project continuously, you might forget how you created a particular graph and have to read through all the code again.
+With this plugin, you can simply open your project in IPE and continue editing it.

-**It is challenging to visualize curves that are not arcs of a circumference in TikZ.** However, in the editor, you can manage the control nodes and draw the curves as you see fit.
+Visualizing curves that are not arcs of a circle in TikZ can be challenging.
+However, in the IPE editor, you can manage control nodes and draw the curves as you need.

-**The code is easily importable in LaTeX, directly from the clipboard.** Unlike the ipe2tikz project, there is no need to deal with files or text boxes.
-This plugin copies directly the clean TikZ code to the clipboard, so you can take it to your LaTeX project as you prefer.
-If you need to modify the code, you can do it; the code remains clean and intuitive.
+The code can be easily imported into LaTeX directly from the clipboard.
+Unlike the ipe2tikz project, there is no need to handle files or text boxes.
+This plugin copies the clean TikZ code directly to the clipboard, making it easy to transfer to your LaTeX project.
+If you need to modify the code, you can do so; the code remains clean and intuitive.

-**El preámbulo para incluir tikz y las especificaciones de estilos es extremadamente pequeño, y lo puedes obtener con solo dos clicks.**
-Al cargar el editor de IPE con este plug-in, los estilos se adaptan a los predeterminados de TikZ, algo que no pasa con la stylesheet de IPE.
-Además, todas las definiciones de colores coinciden con las del paquete xcolor, de forma que.

-**Es altamente personalizable.** Más abajo te explico cómo personalizar el código, por si en tu día a día necesitas algo que este plug-in no te proporciona.
+The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.
+When you load the IPE editor with this plugin, the styles adapt to TikZ's defaults, unlike IPE's stylesheet.
+Additionally, all color definitions match those in the xcolor package.

+This plugin is highly customizable.
+Below, I explain how to personalize the code in case you need features that the plugin does not provide.

 # Installation